cashier58/cashier58/README.md

 - 👋 Hi, I’m @cashier58
-- 👀 I’m interested in playing piano and sleeping
+- 👀 I’m interested in playing piano and reading fiction.
-- 🌱 I’m currently learning English, beside I also learn about a new language, Chinese.
-- 💞️ I’m looking to collaborate on
+- 🌱 I’m currently learning programming languages such as java, python, js and their frameworks.
+In addition, I not only practice my English skills but also learn about a new language, Japanese.
+This is because Japanese people are extremely disciplined, I can learn from them and it is useful in my major.
+If i have a chance, I will try to learn another language, Chinese, for example.
-- 📫 How to reach me ...
+- 📫 How to reach me: Contact me by email, linkedin or facebook.
-- 😄 Pronouns: Chut
+- 😄 Pronouns: Thu Ngan.
 - ⚡ Fun fact: I really like to be alone in another corner in order to chill with my thinking.

 <!---